 More stats and analysis covered in our

 Ultimate Adblock Revenue Recovery Guide for Publishers.

 How Does Anti-Adblock Work?

 There are a variety of techniques used to detect, measure, and reduce ad block rates.
 Solutions can encourage the user to turn off their ad blocker for sites they enjoy or guide them to a value exchange that benefits both parties.
-Most solutions or DIY efforts are limited to a single approach.
+Most solutions, free adblock blockers, or DIY efforts are limited to a single approach.